You can use the Update Periods page to adjust the personnel values for any or all of your budget periods.

 Add a Salary and Wages line item for the researcher in the first period with the current appointment, and with the appropriate amount of effort.
 For the second, and any later periods, change the salary to $0 and the effort to 0%.

 Add a second Salary and Wages line item for the same researcher with the future appointment.
-Enter his salary as %0 for the first period (when he hasn’t yet been promoted) and his full salary the next period.
+Enter their salary as %0 for the first period (when they have not yet been promoted) and their full salary the next period.

 Schematically, the salary changes look like this, with example salary figures.

 SAGE displays the worksheet with the researcher’s salaries for the first and second periods of the project.
-In the first period, he’ll make $50,000 as a Senior Fellow.
-In the second period as a Senior Fellow, he’ll make $0.
-In the first period as an Assistant Professor he’ll make $0 but in the second he’ll make $85,000.
+In the first period, they’ll make $50,000 as a Senior Fellow.
+In the second period as a Senior Fellow, they’ll make $0.
+In the first period as an Assistant Professor they’ll make $0 but in the second they’ll make $85,000.

 Add a Salary Increase for a Promotion during a Period